 Tips After the Event:

-It is best to take extra precautions for 14 days after attending such gatherings.
+It is best to take extra precautions for 14 days after attending such gatherings because of the current scenario.
 As much as possible, stay at home and avoid being around others.
 If you develop symptoms of COVID-19, consider getting tested.
 In case you test positive, immediately inform the host and other guests that attended the party.
 This will reduce the spread of COVID-19, as others will be more careful, and they will get tested.

 We know this requires a lot of planning.
 But a little effort can save yours and your family or friends' lives and minimize the risk of COVID-19.

-We would advise against traveling or attending large gatherings this holiday season, as the risk is too high.
+We would advise against traveling or attending large gatherings until COVID is completely eradicated, as the risk is too high.
 Instead, you can:

 Send gifts or cards online.